ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ## 1.1 Generate identity

-ONT ID is a decentralized identity that managed users' various digital identity authentications.
-Identity is one of the core classes exposed from ONT SDK, which contains the ONT ID which represents identity.
+ONT ID is a decentralized identity that manages various digital identity authentications of a user.
+Identity is one of the core categories exposed from ONT SDK containing the ONT ID, which represents identity.

 > For more information, see [ONT TS SDK]().

 You can use SDK to create a digital identity.
-During the process, SDK will generate a ONT ID base on user's private key.
+During the process, SDK will generate an ONT ID base on a user's private key.

 > For ONT ID specifications, see [ONT ID Generation Specifications](./ONTID_protocol_spec_en.html).

-The method needs parameters as follows:
+The method needs the following parameters:

-**privateKey** User's private key.
-Can use the SDK to generate the private key safely.
+**privateKey** User's private key, using the SDK to generate the private key safely.

-**password** The password to encrypt and decrypt the private key.
+**password** The password is used for encrypting and decrypting the private key.

 **label** Name of the identity.